Looking for answers to our most common questions? Browse this page to find what you need.

 - How can I prepare for floods?

 The Victoria State Emergency Service (SES) is the control agency for flooding and storms.
 Their FloodSafe and StormSafe webpages have information on preparing for and dealing with floods – including protecting your home and family.
+We've also compiled a list of resources to help you be prepared for flooding.

 Building and work approvals